Chrysler A57 multibank: Design

 The combined assembly consisted of five of these straight-six engines mounted in a pseudo-radial fashion upon a central cast-iron crankcase.
 The arrangement employed a common radiator, water pump, oil pan & dual oil pumps, with each of the five component crankshafts fitted with a geared flywheel that meshed with a central sun gear driving a main shaft running through the central crankcase.
 Each of the six-cylinder sub-blocks had an iron head and featured a Carter TD-1 carburetor and a 6.2:1 compression ratio, with tuned pipes that fed into a common exhaust; output was 370 hp at 2400 rpm.

 This large engine assembly necessitated a longer hull (same as the M4A6), becoming the M4A4; most of these were supplied to Allied countries under Lend-Lease.

 In the February 1944 issue of the magazine Popular Science, an advertisement by Chrysler claimed the A57 could still move the tank it was fitted in even if 12 out of its 30 cylinders were knocked out.

 Preservation

-The engine was preserved at the Walter P. Chrysler Museum in America and at the Imperial War Museum Duxford in the United Kingdom.
-The Tank Museum in Dorset, England has a complete A57.
-That museum also acquired a second engine without radiator in 2019, from the UK Defence Academy at Shrivenham.
-Both are currently in storage in the museum's Conservation Centre.
+Examples of the engine have been preserved at the Walter P. Chrysler Museum in the United States and at the Imperial War Museum Duxford in the United Kingdom.
+The Tank Museum in Dorset, England, has a complete A57.

-An operational M4A4 Sherman tank is part of the Wheels of Liberation Collection in Gettysburg Pennsylvania.
+An operational M4A4 Sherman tank is part of the Wheels of Liberation Collection in Gettysburg, Pennsylvania.